Kalimpong: Flora and fauna

 The area around Kalimpong lies in the Eastern Himalayas, which is classified as an ecological hotspot, one of only three among the ecoregions of India.
 Neora Valley National Park lies within the Kalimpong subdivision and is home to tigers.
 Acacia is the most commonly found species at lower altitudes, while cinnamon, ficus, bamboo and cardamom, are found in the hillsides around Kalimpong.
 The forests found at higher altitudes are made up of pine trees and other evergreen alpine vegetation.
 Seven species of rhododendrons are found in the region east of Kalimpong.
 The temperate deciduous forests include oak, birch, maple and alder.
 Three hundred species of orchid are found around Kalimpong.

 The Red panda, Clouded leopard, Siberian weasel, Asiatic black bear, barking deer, Himalayan tahr, goral, gaur and pangolin are some of the fauna found near Kalimpong.
 Avifauna of the region include the pheasants, cuckoos, minivets, flycatchers, bulbuls, orioles, owls, partridges, sunbirds, warblers, swallows, swifts and woodpeckers.

 Kalimpong is a major production centre of gladioli in India, and orchids, which are exported to many parts of the world.
 The Rishi Bankim Chandra Park is an ecological museums within Kalimpong.
 Citrus Dieback Research Station at Kalimpong works towards control of diseases, plant protection and production of disease free orange seedlings.

-Kalimpong is also known for their rich practice of cactus cultivation.
-Its nurseries attract people from far and wide for the absolutely stunning collection of cacti they cultivate.
-The strains of cacti, though not indigenous to the locale, have been carefully cultivated over the years, and now the town boasts one of the most fascinating and exhaustive collections of the family Cactaceae.
+Kalimpong is also known for their practice of cactus cultivation.
+Its nurseries attract people from far and wide for the collection of cacti they cultivate.
+The strains of cacti, though not indigenous to the locale, have been carefully cultivated over the years, and now the town boasts one of the most exhaustive collections of the family Cactaceae.
 The plants have adapted well to the altitude and environment, and now prove to be one of the chief draws of tourism to the township.